What It's Like Having Brain Surgery While You're Still Awake

-About 20 years ago, when I was 16, I found out I had cavernous angioma [a tangle of vessels that resemble a blackberry, a benign tumour].
-I fell in a soccer game and the following day I went to the emergency room and I found out I had a concussion, along with multiple cavernous angiomas – three, to be exact.
+About 20 years ago, when I was 16, I found out I had cavernous angioma [a tangle of vessels that resemble a blackberry, a benign tumor].
+I fell in a soccer game, and the following day, I went to the emergency room, and I found out I had a concussion, along with multiple cavernous angiomas—three, to be exact.
 Being so young, I was scared and confused.

-Since then l've had three brain surgeries and the awake craniotomy. l may have more in the future.
+Since then, I've had three brain surgeries and the awake craniotomy. l may have more in the future.
 The unknown is terrifying.
-The one specific cavernous angioma which required the awake craniotomy had bled multiple times previously.
+The one specific cavernous angioma that required the awake craniotomy had bled multiple times previously.
 It was situated in a risky area in my brain, the Broca's area [the area of the brain that controls speech].
-Years ago this would have been considered inoperable.
-Multiple cavernous angiomas can grow at any time and bleed.
+Years ago, this would have been considered inoperable.
+Multiple cavernous angiomas can grow at any point and bleed.
 Doctors don't know why or how, but the only way to remove them is through actual surgery.
-So really, it's a waiting game and you don't know what the outcome will be.
+So really, it's a waiting game, and you don't know what the outcome will be.
 This is the most frustrating part about it.

-Today l recognise that life is not always fair.
+Today l recognize that life is not always fair.
 Life is too short to be angry or get discouraged.
 I love myself.
 No matter how hard some days are you must live life to the fullest and never give up.
-I've found being happy, strong and positive is most important.
+I've found being happy, strong, and positive is most important.

 Mario Moore, 30, Brooklyn

-The earliest moment of discovering the tumour I can remember was giving a lecture to a classroom in North Carolina about my artwork.
-I wanted to speak certain words but I couldn't find the words.
+The earliest moment of discovering the tumor I can remember was giving a lecture to a classroom in North Carolina about my artwork.
+I wanted to say certain words, but I couldn't find the words.
 I literally had to speak around those words.
-After that there were small moments like that with my language.
+After that, there were small moments like that with my language.
 Then I had a seizure.
 I never had a seizure before.
-My girlfriend saw me having a seizure through facetime while I was at home and she was at work.
+My girlfriend saw me having a seizure through FaceTime while I was at home, and she was at work.
 I don't remember any of it at all, just before and after.
 I went to the emergency room after that.